scroll to top

 1. The responsible party must be 12 years of age or older to reserve a study room, and the cardholder who reserved the room must be present for the duration of the reservation.
 Individuals under 12 years of age may use study rooms with an adult present.

-2. Study rooms may be reserved up to 2 weeks in advance.
+2. Study rooms may be reserved up to 2 weeks in advance, with a maximum of 3 reservations per calendar week.
+Extended use is at staff discretion.

-5. Light refreshments may be served, but groups may not prepare food on Library property.
+4. Light refreshments are permitted, but individuals and groups may not prepare food on Library property.